 There’s so much more if you care to look it up!

 I love getting into nature.
 I still see it as God’s living room (my thing I guess) and I meet him there but only because I have a relationship with my creator.
 It’s my most important relationship.
 We talk and I listen as well.
-There is much to hear and I pray to see and hear and understand.
+There is much to see, hear and understand.
 Peace comes from God and not nature, but what a great back drop for allowing God to work on this scruffy specimen of a follower of Jesus.
 What a great place to fellowship and dine, in God’s living room.

 They didn’t make it another year together.
 Since then Dad has been dying.
 Slowly.
 Two immensely strong trees grown together and ripped apart in one of life’s storms (dad’s words).